Wattle Place is part of Relationships Australia NSW. We manage four specialist programs:

 - National Redress Support Service

-You can access these services in person (face-to-face by appointment only, during COVID 19), over the phone, or online.
+You can access these services in person (except during COVID 19 restrictions), over the phone, or online.
 You don’t need a referral to access Wattle Place services and our services are free.

-To receive support, please contact our experienced and friendly administration team who will take you through some simple questions over the phone to sign you up, which takes about 5 minutes, and they will explain what will happen next.
+To receive support, please contact our experienced and friendly administration team.
+When you are ready, they will take you through some simple questions over the phone to sign you up, which takes about 5 minutes, and they will explain what will happen next.